worepix/doc-chester/source/firmware/toolchain-setup.rst

    :alt: CMD Toolchain

-Step 6: Continue on the document :doc:`Toolchain Guide <toolchain_guide>`.
+Step 6: Continue on the document :doc:`Toolchain Guide <toolchain-guide>`.
 You may also try
 *******************************************************************************************

 - :ref:`Integration with Visual Studio Code <visual-studio-integration>`